The virtual flyping theorem: Virtual links

 \subsection{Correspondences}

-By work of Kauffman \cite{kauff98}, Kamada--Kamada \cite{kaka}, and Carter--Kamada--Saito \cite{cks02}, there is a triple bijective correspondence between (i) virtual links, (ii) abstract links (see below), and (iii) stable equivalence classes of links in thickened surfaces.
-We review this correspondence now and introduce a new correspondence between the associated {\it diagrams}.
+By work of Kauffman \cite{kauff98}, Kamada--Kamada \cite{kaka}, and Carter--Kamada--Saito \cite{cks02}, there is a bijective correspondence between virtual links and stable equivalence classes of links in thickened surfaces.
+In \cite{primes}, the author introduces the following correspondence between equivalence classes of the associated {\it diagrams}:

-\begin{definition} An {\bf abstract link diagram} $(S,G)$ consists of a 4-valent graph $G$ embedded in a compact orientable surface $S$, such that $G$ has over-under information at each vertex, and $G$ is a deformation retract of $S$.
-An {\bf abstract link} is an equivalence class of such diagrams under the following equivalence relation $\sim$: $(S_1,G_1)\sim(S_2,G_2)$ if there are embeddings $\phi_i:S_i\to S$, $i=1,2$, into a surface $S$, such that $\phi_1(G_1)$ and $\phi_2(G_2)$ are related by classical Reidemeister moves on $S$. \end{definition}

-For expository reasons, we introduce our new diagrammatic correspondence before reviewing the related, well-known correspondence.
-This gives a new diagrammatic proof of the older, well-known correspondence and of Kuperberg's theorem.
-If this strikes the reader as unexpectedly complicated, there is a good reason for this complication.
-See Construction \ref{C:front}, Remark \ref{R:front}, and Example \ref{Ex:front}.

-\begin{corr} There is a triple bijective correspondence between (i) equivalence classes $[V]$ of virtual link diagrams, (ii) abstract link diagrams, and (iii) cellularly embedded link diagrams on closed surfaces.
-Namely: \begin{itemize} \item[(i) $\to$ (ii)] Given an equivalence class $[V]$ of virtual link diagrams, choose a representative diagram $V\subset S^2$, and construct an abstract link diagram as follows.
-First, take a regular neighborhood $\nu V$ of $V$ in $S^2$.
-Second, embed $S^2$ in $S^3$ and modify $\nu V$ near each virtual crossing of $V$ as shown in Figure \ref{Fi:VtoA}.
-Third, view the resulting pair abstractly, forgetting the embedding in $S^3$. \item[(ii) $\to$ (iii)] Given an abstract link diagram $(S,G)$, cap off each component of $\partial S$ with a disk to obtain a cellularly embedded link diagram on a closed surface. \end{itemize} \end{corr}

-To confirm the bijectivity of this correspondence, we will use {\it lassos}, which are introduced and more fully explored in \cite{primes}:

-\begin{definition} A {\bf lasso} for a link diagram $D$ on a closed surface $\Sigma$ is a disk $X\subset \Sigma$ that intersects $D$ generically and contains all crossings of $D$.
-A {\bf lasso} for a virtual link diagram $V\subset S^2$ is a disk $X\subset S^2$ that intersects $D$ generically and contains all classical crossings of $D$ but no virtual crossings; call $V\cap X$ and $V\setminus\setminus X$ respectively the {\bf classical} and {\bf virtual} parts of $V$ (with respect to $X$). \end{definition}

-\begin{proof}[Proof of Correspondence \ref{C:Diagrams}] We first describe the reverse constructions (iii) $\to$ (ii) and (ii) $\to$ (i).
-The former is easy: given any cellularly embedded link diagram $D$ on a closed surface $\Sigma$, the pair $(\nu D, D)$ is the associated abstract link diagram.